- How to?

 - Type the replacement text in the "Replace by" area.

-- Expand the replacement arrow (9) and select the requested option:
+- Expand the replacement arrow (9) and select the desired option:

 - Replace all: all the occurrences of the search will be replaced.